C3-PRO/c3-pro-ios-framework/Install.md

 #### Sub-Frameworks

-You will need to **manually add sub-frameworks** that are used by C3-PRO but not automatically linked.
+You will need to **manually add sub-frameworks** that are used by C3-PRO but are not automatically linked and embedded.
 This is unfortunately a rather painful exercise.
-You will first need to add these to your main project, similarly to how you added _C3-PRO_ above, by choosing _“Add files to XY”_, then selecting the `*.xcodeproj` files found nested in _C3-PRO_.
+You will first need to add these frameworks to your main project, similarly to how you added _C3-PRO_ above, by choosing _“Add files to XY”_, then selecting the `*.xcodeproj` files found **nested in _C3-PRO_**.

 Then, in the _“Embedded Libraries”_ section, you need to add those that are **at the top level** (they will appear multiple times, nested under _C3-PRO_; **don't** select those):

 - ResearchKit.framework
 - SMART.framework
 - CryptoSwift.framework